 Q: Is abortion safer than childbirth?

 Many abortion advocates argue that childbirth is more dangerous than abortion.
-As we move towards reversing Roe, it will be essential to understand exactly how dangerous abortion is for women, especially compared to childbirth.
+In a Post-Roe America, it will be essential to understand exactly how dangerous abortion is for women, especially compared to childbirth.

 - There is only one study, the Raymond and Grimes Study (RG Study), that supports the claim that abortion is safer than childbirth.
 The study has not been replicated because it cannot be.

 - The reason this study cannot be replicated is because it uses insufficient data and poor reasoning.
-The research does not support the claim it proports to.
+The research does not support the claim it attempts to make.

 - The main problem with this study is that it compares “apples to oranges” by using two different data scopes to compare maternal deaths to abortion related deaths.